 A study of some of the central problems in theory of knowledge and belief, empirical (perceptual and inductive) knowledge, a priori knowledge, appearance and reality, truth and skepticism.
+Hours: 42 hrs (3-0) Credits: 3

-PHIL 367 · Philosophy of Science
+PHIL 367 • Philosophy of Science

 This course provides an understanding of some of the fundamental principles of scientific enquiry.
 Topics include scientific explanation, theory, prediction, and confirmation.
 (Open to students in any discipline.)
+Hours: 42 hrs (3-0)